 Thereafter also there was no heed was paid regarding the local self-government.
-In the year 1957 Balwantrai Mehata Committee in its report laid down certain provision regarding the local selfgovernment.
-Thereafter on the said recommendation of the Balwantrai Committee Mehata certain established the panchavati rai institution in its state but its only works for few years.
+In the year 1957 Balwantrai Mehata Committee in its report laid down certain provision regarding the local self-government.
+Thereafter on the said recommendation of the Balwantrai Mehata Committee certain state established the panchayati raj institution in its state but its only works for few years.
 In 1977 when janta dal Government comes in power it also formed a committee and the committee recommended the twotire system but before it was implemented the janta party government was fall and the new government comes in power and it never thought to implement this programme.
-Then after Rajive Gandhi the then prime minister formed a committee which first time in its report mention that the local self-government given constitutional recognition by inserting the separate chapter and the Rajive Gandhi government introduce constitutional 64th amendment act and it was passed in loksabha but due to majority in Rajya sabha the bill fails and the local selfgovernment again not find its place in the constitution.
+Then after Rajive Gandhi the then prime minister formed a committee which first time in its report mention that self-government local constitutional recognition by inserting the separate chapter and the Rajive Gandhi government introduce constitutional 64th amendment act and it was passed in loksabha but due to majority in Rajya sabha the bill fails and the local selfgovernment again not find its place in the constitution.
 But in the year 1992 the Bill was again introduced in Parliament by doing minor amendment and this time bill was passed and the Panchayati Raj Institution finally find its place in the Constitution of India.